Woodland Hills Junior / Senior High School

-Woodland Hills Junior / Senior High School is a large, suburban public high school providing grades 9-12 for the Woodland Hills School District located in Churchill, Pennsylvania, United States.
+Woodland Hills Senior High School is a large, suburban public high school providing grades 9–12 for the Woodland Hills School District located in Churchill, Pennsylvania, United States.
 It serves the communities of Braddock, Braddock Hills, Chalfant, Churchill, East Pittsburgh, Edgewood, Forest Hills, North Braddock, Rankin, Swissvale, Turtle Creek and Wilkins Township.
-Woodland Hills Junior / Senior High School was the result of a 1981 court-ordered desegregation merger.
+Woodland Hills High School was the result of a 1981 court-ordered desegregation merger.
 Before the merger, it was named Churchill High School.

 In the 2018–2019 school year, enrollment was reported as 1,381 pupils in 9th through 12th grades.

 Students may attend Forbes Road CTC for training in the trades.
 The Allegheny Intermediate Unit (IU3) provides the school with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services, as well as professional development for staff and faculty.

 Sports

 The school's athletic teams are part of the Pennsylvania Interscholastic Athletic Association (PIAA) and the Western Pennsylvania Interscholastic Athletic League (WPIAL).